-6.3.3 The EEFM estimates that office employment will grow at a CAGR of 0.6% in Uttlesford, lower than the 0.9% rate across the PMA.
-The evidence presented in Section 5 indicates that Uttlesford has the lowest stock of office floorspace across the PMA.
+- 6.3.4 The EEFM estimates that office employment will grow at a CAGR of 0.6% in Uttlesford, lower than the 0.9% rate across the PMA.
+According to the EEFM, of the 48,400 jobs in Uttlesford in 2016, office and industrial activities represent 12.1% and 18.9% respectively.
+B use class employment grew by 1,300 over the period 2011-2016, equating to 26.5% of all net additional jobs growth across Uttlesford (5,000 jobs). - 6.3.5 The evidence presented in Section 5 indicates that Uttlesford has the lowest stock of office floorspace across the PMA.
 It observes that unit sizes are on average lower than elsewhere, with high rates of vacancy and availability and relatively little new stock coming forward.
 This evidence suggests that the EEFM forecasts for Uttlesford, as opposed to the overall PMA, form a more appropriate indicator of future growth.
 We will therefore consider the Uttlesford rates of growth within this demand assessment.
 Industrial employment is anticipated to contract across both Uttlesford and the PMA.
 A contraction in manufacturing employment, equivalent to 1.2% and 0.9% CAGR across Uttlesford and the PMA respectively, is in neither case offset by the slight positive growth in warehousing activity (0.2% CAGR across both geographies).